naufaldymanggala/100Hires-Requirements/README.md

 What issues I ran into:
 1. I couldnt find the extension option is cursor so i decided to look it up on google.
 It turns out that using a simple Ctrl+Shift+X shortcut opens up the extension options
-2. I logged in into OpenAI/Codex, but I have troubles logging in into Claude code because it requires a subscription
+2. I logged in into OpenAI/Codex, but I have troubles logging in into Claude code because it requires a subscription I had problems connecting my github repository to cursor.
+I searched up the steps on youtube and found this helpful guide https://www.youtube.com/watch?v=q0nGtPuciK4.
+By doing this I can clone all my github repositories to cursor.